 MST - Mountain Standard Time

-NACTA - National Association of Commissioned Travel Agents - trade group representing primarily independent and home-based agents
+NACTA - National Association of Career Travel Agents - trade group representing primarily independent and home-based agents, now part of ASTA

 nautical mile - air/sea distance measurement of approx. 1.1 statute miles

 no show - a passenger who doesn't show for a flight, hotel, or rental car booking - shame on you for not canceling !!

 non-refundable - a fare that cannot be refunded either in cash or via a credit card credit; very seldom is there an exception

 non-transferable - an air ticket that cannot be used by anyone else ( all tickets are such nowadays )

 nonstop - referring to an air flight that does not stop enroute to it's first destination, that is, a single flight segment with no intermediate stops

 NTSB - National Transportation Safety Board; investigates accidents and other incidents related to public transportation